Bensas/RustNESs/plan.md

 ## Phase 5.5: testing pattern tables
 - [PENDING] Visualization for Pattern tables in GUI, allowing the user to select the palette (value between 0 and 7) by pressing the "p" key, which increments the value ans wraps around.
 - [PENDING] Try loading `nestest.nes`, maybe other games, veryifying that we can see patterns and palettes.

+# Phase 5: PPU Land 2: Name tables

+- Incrementing the `ppu_address` variable should depend on the value of the control register.